 You Can Handle The Rapids, But Can You Handle The Beer?

-Scott Saulsbury, head brewer for Southern Oregon Brewing Company, grew up rafting portions of the Rogue River, but never had the chance to take a multi-day trip until last year with O.A.R.S.
+Scott Saulsbury, head brewer for Southern Oregon Brewing Company, grew up rafting portions of the Rogue River, but never had the chance to take a multi-day river trip until he went with OARS.
 Even better, he got to bring along 10 kegs of beer and a chef to help make the experience unforgettable.

 Cari Morgan talks beer, steak and “football” on the river with Scott below.

 Tell me about Southern Oregon Brewing Company.
 What do you guys specialize in?

 We’re a 20-barrel, 4-vessel brew house in Medford, OR.
 It’s more of a production brewery, but we do have a tasting room that is attached to it.
 Primarily our three main flavors are a Porter, an IPA and a Czech Pilsner.
 We have rotating seasonals, occasionally special beers, and things like that.

 It was April of 1993 when I got my first brewing job.
 I needed to find some employment and I sort of hit the wave — it was that first wave of the craft brew scene in the early 90’s and I ended up over at Deschutes Brewery in Bend, OR.
 Then, in 2008 I hooked up with Tom Hammond and another friend of mine, Anders Johansen, who did the set up for Southern Oregon Brewing, and I just stuck around.